Spark-Innovations/SC4/README.md

 ### June 2015

-SC4 has completed an [independent sucurity audit](audit-report.pdf) conducted by [Cure53](https://cure53.de).
+SC4 has completed an [independent security audit](audit-report.pdf) conducted by [Cure53](https://cure53.de).
 The money quote:

 "Our verdict is that SC4 has developed from a proof-of-concept to an